HL7/davinci-pas/fsh/ig-data/input/pagecontent/specification.md

 The full set of profiles defined in this implementation guide can be found by following the links on the [Artifacts](fhirArtifacts.html) page.

 #### Integration with other Implementation Guides
 * Implementations of the PAS implementation guide SHALL support the US Core R4 profiles for Condition, Observation, ServiceRequest and Procedure.
-They SHOULD support any other profiles relevant to claims of the types relevant to the types of prior authorizations they process
+They SHOULD support any other profiles relevant to the types of prior authorizations they process
-* While not strictly required, Clients and Servers supporting this implementation guide SHOULD also comply with the Da Vinci [Coverage requirements Discovery (CRD)](http://www.hl7.org/fhir/us/davinci-crd) and [Documentation Templates and Rules (DTR)](http://www.hl7.org/fhir/us/davinci-dtr) implementation guides
+* Clients and Servers supporting this implementation guide SHALL also comply with the Da Vinci [Coverage requirements Discovery (CRD)](http://www.hl7.org/fhir/us/davinci-crd) and [Documentation Templates and Rules (DTR)](http://www.hl7.org/fhir/us/davinci-dtr) implementation guides
 * Clients and Servers supporting this implementation guide SHOULD comply with the [Security and Privacy page in the Da Vinci HRex guide](http://hl7.org/fhir/us/davinci-hrex/2020Sep/security.html).

 ### Detailed Requirements

 #### Summary
+***NOTE*** FHIR uses a pair of resources called Claim and ClaimResponse for multiple purposes - they are used for actual claim submission, but they are *also* used for managing prior authorizations and pre-determinations.
+These are distinguished by the Claim.use code.  **All references to Claim and ClaimResponse in this implementation guide are using it for the prior authorization purpose.**

 The primary interaction supported by this implementation guide is submitting a prior authorization request and receiving back a response.
 To perform this, a [PASBundle](StructureDefinition-profile-pas-request-bundle.html) resource is constructed by the client (EHR) system.
 That Bundle will contain a [Claim](StructureDefinition-profile-claim.html) resource (which FHIR uses to submit prior authorization requests), together with various referenced resources needed to support the population of the 5010 version of the ASC X12N 278 prior authorization request and the 6020 version of the ASC X12N 275 additional documentation transactions.

 {::options parse_block_html="false" /}